 ONCE YOU ARE IN JAIL, DON'T TALK TO ANYONE ABOUT YOUR CASE

 Jails are full of desperate people willing to do desperate things.
 You can be certain that the guy in your cell who seems a little too interested in what you have to say can be persuaded by the police to relate your conversations, and things you say in jail to a fellow detainee are just as admissible in court as things you say to the police.
 Also, the phones in jail are tapped, and conversations you have with your loved ones about your case are likely to show up in a police report, and later at your trial.
 The only person who you can talk to under the veil of confidentiality is your lawyer.

-- IF THE POLICE COME TO YOUR HOME, DON'T COME OUTSIDE, AND DON'T ALLOW THEM IN
+IF THE POLICE COME TO YOUR HOME, DON'T COME OUTSIDE, AND DON'T LET THEM IN

 If the police believe you have committed a felony, they generally need to have an arrest warrant in order to arrest you in your home.
 If they ask you to step outside, and you do, then you have solved that problem for them.
-Also, if the police ask you if they can step inside your house, and you let them, the law permits them to search anywhere in the house which could be hiding someone who might launch an attack against them.
+Also, if the police ask you if they can step inside your house, and you let them, the law permits them to search anywhere in the house that could be hiding someone who could possibly attack them.
 That generally includes all the rooms of the house, in closets, under beds, and in reality will often include anywhere else in your house the police feel like searching.
-Your house is your castle, and the police can't search it without a search warrant — unless you let them.
+And they are very often disrespectful about it -- imagine coming home from a tough night in jail to a trashed house!
+Your home is your castle, so don't put the drawbridge down just because the cops ask you to.